Healthy Homes Assessment Pukahu

 Rental Property Home Assessments Pukahu

-Rental property areas affected through Healthy Homes Standards.
-Healthy Homes Standards in Pukahu include each:
+The areas of rental property that are affected with Healthy Homes Standard.
+Healthy Homes Standard in Pukahu include each:

 • Living Rooms